Complex and Adaptive Dynamical Systems: A Primer

 Typically, for real-world graphs, this scaling $\sim k^{-\alpha}$ holds only for large degrees $k$.
-For theoretical studies we will mostly assume, for simplicity, that the functional dependence (\ref{networks1_p_k_scale_free}) holds for all $k$s.
-The powerlaw distribution can be normalized if
+For theoretical studies we will mostly assume, for simplicity, that the functional dependence {Eq.~}(\ref{networks1_p_k_scale_free}) holds for all $k$.
+The power-law distribution can be normalized~if

 i.e.\ when $\alpha>1$.
 The average degree is finite if